 It embraces the Gorbals Monster Hunt; the desegregation of Glasgow University Union; service in the Tartan Army and the death in action of Jock Stein; the doomed fight for Scotland’s industrial inheritance; and love, marriage and relationships in modern Scotland.

 A Subtle Sadness is also a reflection on sadness, depression and mental health as affected by that Scottish identity and those key obsessions.
 And a searing scrutiny of the Scottish male capacity for self-destruction.
-Illustrating that capacity to the full, Frank Hunter’s story is a memorable and haunting one.

 Title: A SUBTLE SADNESS